Modules

 Why do we need modules?

 While the EORTC QLQ-C30 is an important tool for assessing the generic aspects of QOL, it has limitations and therefore a modular approach was adopted for disease-specific treatment measurements.
-An essential aspect of the “modular” approach to QOL assessment adopted by the EORTC QLG (Quality of Life Group) is the development of modules specific to tumour site, treatment modality, or a QOL dimension, to be administered in addition to the core questionnaire (EORTC QLQ-C30).
-The modules, like the core questionnaire, are designed for use in cancer clinical trials.
+An essential aspect of the ‘modular’ approach to QOL assessment adopted by the EORTC QLG is the development of modules specific to tumour site, treatment modality, or a QOL dimension, to be administered in addition to the core questionnaire (EORTC QLQ-C30).

 Phases of development

 The development process is divided into four phases.
-Phase I and II modules are in an early stage of development.
-From completed Phase III onwards, modules are available for use.
-Modules that have completed Phase III are available for general use but, although they have been carefully developed and tested for acceptability with patients, they have not undergone psychometric testing in a large international group of patients.
-Modules that have completed Phase IV are fully validated.
+Modules in Phase I and II are in an early stage of development.
+From the completion of Phase III onwards, modules are available for use.
+However, even though they have been carefully developed and tested for acceptability with patients, they have not undergone psychometric testing in a large international group of patients.
+Therefore, they should be used with some caution and bearing in mind that the development has not been finalised.
+Modules that have completed Phase IV are considered fully validated.

-For more information, please see our Module Development Guidelines.
+For more information, please see our Module Development Guidelines here.

 Validated

-When a module has completed Phase IV successfully and has received formal approval it is considered to be “validated”.
+When a module has successfully completed Phase IV and has received formal approval from the QLG, it is considered to be “validated”.

-As described in the Module Development Guidelines, a “Phase III completed module” has completed the pre-testing process and has received the formal approval of the Phase III report.
+As described in the Module Development Guidelines, a “Phase III completed module” has completed the pre-testing process, and a Phase III report has been submitted and approved.

-Such modules may be used in clinical trials under certain conditions which are detailed on the QLG website.
+Such modules may be used in clinical trials under certain conditions which you can find here.
 Although they have been carefully developed and tested for acceptability with patients, they have not undergone psychometric testing in a large international group of patients.
 Therefore, the suggested subscales for those modules are hypothetical and may change after psychometric analysis.

 A module which has completed Phase III and is undergoing validation testing may be described as “Phase IV – in development”.